-Optimism bias can lengthen life, but things change when it leads us to underestimate a danger: A research team at Cornell University, which used data collected from Google Street View's car-mounted sensors, found that emissions methane from fertilizer factories are 100 times higher than what the companies themselves estimate.
+A predisposition to optimism can lengthen life, but things change when it leads us to underestimate a danger: a research team at Cornell University, which used data collected from Google Street View's car-mounted sensors, found that emissions methane from fertilizer factories are 100 times higher than what the companies themselves estimate.

 The values discovered place this industrial chain by far in first place among the polluting ones in the USA.

-"We looked at a small industrial sector and found that it alone produces triple the methane emissions produced by other industrial processes combined," says John Albertson, co-author and professor of civil and environmental engineering.
-“This analysis shows us how far the a priori estimates and the real measurements are”.
+"We looked at a small industrial sector and found that it alone produces triple the methane emissions from other industrial processes combined," says John Albertson, co-author and professor of civil and environmental engineering.
+"This analysis shows us how far the a priori estimates and the real measurements are."

 The use of natural gas has grown dramatically in recent years, driven by the perception of being a less "dirty" fossil fuel for the environment.
 Unfortunately, natural gas is mostly methane, which in absolute terms has the ability to overheat the atmosphere even more than carbon dioxide.